Astros sweep as Twins lose 18th straight in playoffs

 Rookie Cristian Javier worked three hitless innings in relief for the victory in his postseason debut and Ryan Pressly pitched a perfect ninth against his former team, giving the Houston bullpen a total of 9 2/3 scoreless innings in this wild card series with three hits allowed.

+”From the very beginning, we envisioned ourselves back in the playoffs and playing real well,” Tucker said. ”So we never counted ourselves out at any point.”

 Nobody on this Twins team has had a hand in more than six of the playoffs losses, but for the second straight year one of baseball’s most potent lineups limped through a brief postseason cameo.
-In a three-game Diviion Series sweep by the Yankees last year, the Twins totaled seven runs and 22 hits.
+In a three-game division series sweep by the Yankees last year, the Twins totaled seven runs and 22 hits.
 Against the Astros, they mustered only two runs and seven hits.

+”We put a lot of balls in play, it seemed like, but they were up in the air and, yeah, it seemed like we played into their trap,” said Max Kepler, one of four starters who went hitless in the series. ”At the end of the day, we didn’t get the job done.”

 Nelson Cruz gave the Twins an RBI double for a second straight game, this time in the fourth inning against starter Jose Urquidy.
-Luis Arraez aggressively tried to score from first base, but Correa took the throw from Tucker and fired home to beat Arraez to the plate to preserve the tie.
+Luis Arraez aggressively tried to score from first base, but Correa took the throw from Tucker and fired home to beat Arraez to the plate to preserve the tie after third base coach Tony Diaz waved him in.

 Then in the seventh against losing pitcher Cody Stashak, Correa drove a 1-0 slider into the tarp-covered seats above right-center field for his 12th home run in 52 playoff games.

-After winning 101, 103 and 107 games in the last three regular seasons, winning the 2017 World Series and losing the championship in seven games to the Washington Nationals last year, the Astros stumbled through the 2020 season at 29-31 under new manager Dusty Baker and general manager James Click with a slew of injuries after the COVID-19 pandemic cut the schedule to 60 games.
+After winning 101, 103 and 107 games in the last three regular seasons, winning the 2017 World Series and losing the championship in seven games to the Washington Nationals last year, the Astros stumbled through the 2020 season at 29-31 under Baker and new general manager James Click with a slew of injuries after the COVID-19 pandemic cut the schedule to 60 games.

-They had the third-worst road record in the major leagues, too, but none of that mattered this week against the third-seeded Twins, who were out of sorts in their two biggest games of the year.
+They had the third-worst road record in the major leagues, too, but none of that mattered this week against the third-seeded Twins, who were out of sorts in their two biggest games this year.

-José Berríos was one of the few who were locked in with five strong innings, with just two hits allowed.
+Jose Berrios was one of the few who were locked in with five strong innings to start, with just two hits allowed.
 His two walks were costly, though, issued right before Tucker’s single in the fourth.

+”I don’t think anyone was ready to leave, to end this way,” Cruz said. ”That’s life.”

 KIRILLOFF FOR BUXTON

-Max Kepler moved to center, and Alex Kirilloff — the 2016 first-round draft pick — played right field to become the first Twins player in history to make his major league debut in a postseason game.
-Kirilloff singled in the fourth, one at-bat too late.
+Kepler moved to center, and Alex Kirilloff – the 2016 first-round draft pick – played right field to become the first Twins player in history to make his major league debut in a postseason game.
+Kirilloff singled in the fourth.
 With the bases loaded in the first, he flied out to end the inning.

 UP NEXT